solo-io/gloo-ref-arch/security/auth/basic/README.md

 This workflow assumes you already have a Kubernetes cluster, and you've installed Gloo Enterprise to the gloo-system namespace.

+## Deploy the Petstore Application

+First, let's deploy the petstore application.

 We can run the following commands to deploy the application to Kubernetes.
 These yaml files contain the Kubernetes deployment and service definitions for the application.

+Make sure these pods are running by executing `kubectl get pod` and checking the readiness status for the two petclinic pods.
+It may take a few minutes to download the containers, depending on your connection.

 ```
 kubectl apply -f https://raw.githubusercontent.com/solo-io/gloo/v1.2.9/example/petstore/petstore.yaml
 ```

-Make sure these pods are running by executing `kubectl get pod` and checking the readiness status for the two petclinic pods.
-It may take a few minutes to download the containers, depending on your connection.

 ### Create a route in Gloo

 Now we can create a gloo virtual service that adds a route to the petclinic application.
-Use `kubectl` to apply the following yaml:
+Use `kubectl` to apply the following yaml.

 ```yaml
 apiVersion: gateway.solo.io/v1